How to start using AI in 2026 – A complete guide for beginners

 As a professional in business, you can start learning about and using AI step-by-step with this approach:

-2. Identify potential use cases: Look for areas in your work where AI could improve efficiency or provide insights.
-For example, in email automation or in the optimization of HR processes.
+• Identify potential use cases: Look for areas in your work where AI could improve efficiency or provide insights.
+For example, in email automation, document processing, or in the optimization of HR processes.
+A structured AI Assessment is the most effective way to identify and prioritize the highest-impact use cases for your organization.

-3. Start with user-friendly AI tools: There is a wide variety of tools available online; begin with accessible tools like ChatGPT to get hands-on experience.
+• Start with user-friendly AI tools: There is a wide variety of tools available online; begin with accessible tools like ChatGPT, Claude, or Gemini to get hands-on experience.
+For workflow automation, platforms like n8n and Power Automate let you connect AI to your existing systems without coding.
 Also, DataNorth has created an AI Tools Cheat Sheet to help you familiarize and explore some of the latest and most trending AI Tools that have been developed.

 Looking for inspiration for your first AI project?
 Here is a simple use case to get you started.